I may have a problem. I really, really enjoyed designing my book cover. And at some point, I started making fake book covers because I could.

 Knowing the answers to these will help you in your designing and research.

-Step 1 Ideas and Study
+Step 1: Ideas and Study

 Know your Genre.
-Do your research
+Do your Research

-I researched by looking at books on Amazon, their recommended Romance and Fantasy books.
-I also went to my local bookstore and browsed for books in my genre.
-I made notes.
+I researched book on Amazon.
+I went to my local bookstore and browsed.
 Romance books tend to feature the man or the woman on the cover in a provocative pose.
-The urban fantasy and paranormal books are similar but will often feature a fantasy element like wolves or red eyes.
+The urban fantasy and paranormal books are similar, but with a fantasy element, like wolves with red eyes.
 That’s how you know it’s a werewolf book, or a vampire book.
-However, these book are the darker side of the genre.
-There are also stories on the opposite pendulum, with a comedic and light tone.
+However, these books are on the darker side of the genre.
+Stories like the Fairy Doctor book are comedic and have a lighter tone.
+There are jokes and silly things happen all the time.

 Once you have your artwork or photograph, you can begin designing.

-Step 2 Design process
+Step 2: Design and

 Typography is an Art form

 Design and typography are intriguingly connected.
-It’s so complicated to talk about font families and font types and font faces and the lingo gets very technical.
+It’s so complicated to talk about font families and font types and font faces, and the lingo gets very technical.
 I won’t go into that because it makes my head spin, but I can appreciate a good font when I see one.

 Logo 1